sergio2540/program-editor/README.md

 ### Gotchas

 * The line numbers of the error reports are not ok, I cannot provide a proper view-source link, or get source maps to work on web workers.
 So yes the error reporting is sad.

+* If this is not a browserified bundle, your Run function must be at the top of your `program.js`, because of the messed up way it's concatenated when the Web Worker is built.
+This will be fixed in the next versions.
+So your `program.js` file should really start with `function Run (dataUnit) {....}`.